 The intent of this policy, according to the Department of Justice (DOJ), is to preserve the rule of law and deter illegal immigration.
-The tactic also appears to be part of a larger effort to reduce the number of immigrants who obtain legal status through political asylum by dissuading potential applicants from crossing the border, encouraging current applicants to withdraw their asylum requests, and narrowing and redefining the conditions under which asylum is granted.
+There is no law that requires most border-crossers to be charged criminally.
+Instead, the tactic also appears to be part of a larger effort to reduce the number of immigrants who obtain legal status through political asylum by dissuading potential applicants from crossing the border, encouraging current applicants to withdraw their asylum requests, and narrowing and redefining the conditions under which asylum is granted.

 A large number of the migrants detained at the border have fled from Honduras, Guatemala, and El Salvador to escape staggeringly high levels of violence — much of it from gang activity and domestic violence — in the hopes that they might obtain legal status in the U.S through political asylum.
 Under U.S. immigration law, asylum is granted to those who can show “persecution or a well-founded fear of persecution” if forced to return to their country on account of “race, religion, national origin, political opinion, or membership in a particular social group.”
 In fiscal year 2016, the most recent year for which complete data is available, 20,455 individuals in the U.S. were granted asylum.

 Those seeking asylum, unlike other undocumented immigrants, often voluntarily turn themselves in to the border patrol to make their claim.
 They are then referred for a “credible fear” screening conducted by an asylum officer to ascertain the possible basis for asylum claim.
 Those who are successful proceed through a “merits hearing” before an immigration judge and then a final hearing in immigration court.
 An extremely high backlog of cases may delay their court appearances for months or even years.